Investing in human capital to

-Systems, process and performance improvements at an organisational level to enhance social impact.
+Systems, process and performance improvements at an organisational leve

-Knowledge and practical skills on development research, social impact management and communication for development.
+Knowledge and practical skills on development research and social impact management

-Management skills that allow for planning, implementing, monitoring and evaluating social investments
+Management skills that allow for planning, implementing and evaluating social investments

 What is Capacity Development?